Cost recovery and fees for Health Canada

 A remission is a partial or full return of a fee paid because of a missed service standard.

-To view the program remissions policies, please visit:
+To view the program remission policies, please visit:

-Programs that are exempt from the SFA may have their own remission policy under their respective legislation.
+Programs that are exempt from the SFA are not required to remit for missed service standards but may have their own remission policy under their respective legislation.
 One example is the Fees in Respect of Drugs and Medical Devices Order.
-Under this Order, if the Minister finds that the department didn't meet the service standard, it will remit 25% of the fee.
+Under this Order, if the Minister finds that the department did not meet the service standard, it will remit 25% of the paid fee.

-Cannabis and National Dosimetry Services are exempt from the SFA and aren't required to remit for missed service standards.
+Cannabis, Tobacco, and National Dosimetry Services are also exempt from the SFA and do not remit for missed service standards.

 How to pay